dbuezas/arduino-web-oscilloscope/README.md

 Try it now without having to install anything at [https://dbuezas.github.io/arduino-web-oscilloscope/](https://dbuezas.github.io/arduino-web-oscilloscope/) (only supported in Chrome)

+# Boards support
-Currently only supports lgt328p boards.
-If there's demand, I'll make an Arduino Uno and STM32 version.
+Currently only supports *lgt328p* boards.
+If there's demand, I'll make an *Arduino Uno* and *STM32* versions.

+# How to use
 To start using it, just plug the board, click upload firmware and plug your signal to A1.
 You can also connect digital signals to A4 and A5.

+<img src="./public/screenshot.png" alt="" width="800"/>

+# Web firmware uploader
 If you want to add browser firmware upload to your page (also supports atmel MCUs), visit https://github.com/dbuezas/arduino-web-uploader

-<img src="./public/screenshot.png" alt="" width="800"/>

 # Featured in Hackaday!
 This makes me so happy! thanks Hackaday!